When’s the best time to sell a house?

 - Know what you’re looking for and do your homework

-There are several ways you can make yourself a chain-free buyer.
-If you’ve not yet found your next property, you might consider selling your current home and moving into a rental property or with family whilst you secure your next home.
-If, however, you’ve already found your new home and are competing against other buyers who are chain-free, or in a more proceedable position than you, you could consider selling your existing home to a home buying company.
+Struggling to sell your property and worried about holding up the chain?
+You could consider selling your existing home to a home buying company.
 A genuine cash home buying company will buy your property with their own cash funds on a date of your choice.
 Because they’re buying with their own cash, and not relying on mortgages or investors, they can buy your property in as little as a week.
-The sale is also guaranteed, so it will effectively make you a chain-free buyer, but with out the hassle of having to move out of your current home before the purchase of your next home completes.
+The sale is also guaranteed, so it will effectively make you a chain-free buyer and help to speed up your move.

 - Get the right team behind you